Ad1thA/Ad1thA/README.md

   <br>Mastering the art of crafting intuitive and visually stunning **UI/UX designs** with React and Tailwind CSS. <br><br>

 - 💡 **Ask Me About:**
-  How I accidentally turned a bug into a feature or why coffee is the best debugger.. ☕🐞 <br><br>
+  How I accidentally turned a bug into a feature or why coffee is the best debugger. ☕🐞 <br><br>

 - 📫 **Let's Connect:**
   Reach out to me at **[adithaeshana8899@gmail.com](mailto:adithaeshana8899@gmail.com)**.